nicoquant/PortfolioManagement/README.md

-This repository will store some projects regarding portfolio management and backtests.
+This repository will store some projects related to portfolio management.

 # PortfolioOpt.py